BENJAMINNYAGA/HOMOGENOUS-ENSEMBLE-AND-HETEROGENEOUS-CHURN-DATASET/README.md

 Our final model achieved an accuracy of 85% on the validation set, with a precision of 76% and a recall of 60%.
 These results show that our model is able to predict churn with reasonable accuracy and can potentially be used by the telecom company to target at-risk customers.
 # Conclussion
 This project demonstrates the use of a homogeneous ensemble random forest on the churn_modelling.csv dataset.
 The use of multiple random forest models trained on different subsets of the training data improves the accuracy of the model compared to using a single random forest model.
 The final model achieves an accuracy of 86% on the testing set.
+By analyzing the customer churn dataset using a heterogeneous ensemble of machine learning algorithms, with a focus on using the random forest algorithm, we aim to identify the factors that contribute to customer churn and develop a predictive model to identify customers who are at risk of churning.
+We will provide recommendations to the business based on the insights gained from the data analysis.
+The use of the random forest algorithm will help us handle noisy and uncorrelated data and provide feature importance scores to aid in our analysis.
 # Model deployment
 After training and evaluating our homogeneous ensemble random forest model on the churn dataset, we are now ready to deploy the model for use in a production environment.
 Here's an overview of the steps involved in deploying the model:
 # Saving the model